 - Discuss strategy and next steps

-- If they have a new case, they would designing and presenting an advocacy strategy, client’s goals, questions about the strategy, information needed before execution, and what they hope to achieve.
+- If they have a new case, they prepare and present on their advocacy strategy, client’s goals, information needed before execution, and what they hope to achieve.

-- Sit together and go through and talk about the cases and strategies or update facts and developments
+- Sit together and talk about the cases and any developments

-- Meet with patient or client; or accompany the patient to the doctor
+- Meet with the patient or client, accompany the patient to the doctor

 - Students are the clarion call for the patient

-- Using multiple forms of media to connect with patients from across the country or even outside of the U.S.
+- They use multiple forms of media to connect with patients from across the country or even outside of the U.S.